A-1: Table of Contents and Introduction

 A-2: Who are God’s People?

 And this feeling of exclusivity was very much a part of the Hebrews’ religion.
 To them God said, “If you will indeed obey My voice and keep My covenant, then you shall be a special treasure to Me above all people.”
-(Exodus 19:5; also Deuteronomy 14:26, 26:18) How proud the children of Israel must have felt to hear that – “above all people”.
+(Exodus 19:5; also Deuteronomy 14:26, 26:18) To God they were a “special treasure”.
+And to the children of Israel, how proud they must have felt to hear that they were “above all people”.

 God loves His image-bearing creatures, and He values us.
 Because God values human beings, each has intrinsic, essential value.
 This should cause us to value each human being.
 All humans, no matter what their gender, race, skin tone, or creed, are created equal.
 Each person bears God’s image and should be respected and treated as such.
 Neither one’s place nor one’s value in society diminishes a person’s intrinsic value.